Nikolai558/VATACT/SECURITY.md

 ## Reporting a Vulnerability

-Please report all Vulnerabilities under the "issues" on Github.
-There is a specific catagory and label for Vulnerabilities.
+Please report all Vulnerabilities via email to NikBoling@gmail.com.
+In the email, please include everything you can about the vulnerability.
+Including but not limited to: Steps taken to produce, operating system, program version, error codes, screenshots, etc.

 You can expect an initial response within 24 Hours.
 Once the vulnerability is confirmed or declined you will get an update on next steps (if any) and a new release (if needed) will be published once the vulnerability is patched.
 If a vulnerability is declined or can not be confirmed that VATACT is the source the repored issue will get a tag and a response showing our findings.